lcharrie/GroupY/README.md

 Visual Computing - Milestone 3
 =======

-Group Y : Charrière Loïc, Poma FLorian, Unternaehrer Charline, Haizmann Jean
+Group Y : Charrière Loïc, Poma Florian, Unternaehrer Charline, Haizmann Jean
 -----------

 When running the ImageProcessing applet, it should generate and display side-by-side the following three